 XML that is exchanged SHALL be valid against the w3c schema and Schematron, though being valid against the schema and Schematron is not sufficient to be a conformant instance: this specification makes several rules that cannot be checked by either mechanism.
 Operational systems may choose to use schema tools to check validation, but are not required to do so.
 Exchanged content SHALL NOT specify the schema or even contain the schema instance namespace in the resource itself.

 Given the way extensions work, applications reading XML resources will never encounter unknown elements.
-However once an application starts trading with other appplications that conform to later versions of this specification, unknown XML elements may be encountered.
-Applications MAY choose to ignore unknown elements in order to foster forwards compatibility in this regard, but may also choose not to - which would be the normal behavior for schema generated applications.
-Applications declare their behavior with regard to unknown elements using CapabilityStatement.acceptUnknown.
+However, once an application starts trading with other applications that conform to later versions of this specification, unknown XML elements may be encountered.
+Applications MAY choose to ignore unknown elements to foster forwards compatibility in this regard, but may also choose not to - which would be the normal behavior for schema generated applications.
+Applications declare their unknown elements behavior using CapabilityStatement.acceptUnknown.

-In addition to the validation schema, this specification provides a set of schema suitable for code generation.
-These schema describe the same XML syntax, but apply less validation in order to create a schema that works with more code generation tooling.
+In addition to the validation schema, this specification provides a set of schemas suitable for code generation.
+These schemas describe the same XML syntax, but apply less validation to create schemas that work with more code generation tooling.